GolaraRFI/sentiment-analysis/README.md

   - GRU without pretrained model

 ***
-You can download the our corpus and pretrained model from the following link:
+You can download our corpus and pretrained model from the following link:

 Corpus: https://drive.google.com/file/d/1MEcQACSF8A3DEvkIs6WuuT6zKhkrtnFZ/view?usp=sharing